Our Services

 Helpful Resources

-Context matters: if it comes with itching, jaundice, right upper abdominal pain, headaches, high blood pressure, or abnormal AST, ALT, or bilirubin, it may point to cholestasis, preeclampsia, or liver or gallbladder disease.
-See below for key red flags, how doctors interpret results by trimester, and which next steps may be important for you and your baby.
+However, context matters.
+If high ALP appears alongside itching, jaundice, right upper abdominal pain, headaches, high blood pressure, or abnormal AST, ALT, or bilirubin, it may signal cholestasis of pregnancy, preeclampsia, or liver or gallbladder disease.
+Doctors interpret results by trimester and weigh accompanying symptoms to decide next steps.

 Seeing an elevated alkaline phosphatase (ALP) level on a blood test during pregnancy can be surprising.
 In most cases, it is completely normal.
 However, there are situations where a high alkaline phosphatase level may signal a medical issue that needs attention.